 SEGC received around 600 claims as a result of the collapse of the BBY Group, a financial services and stockbroking group, of which BBY Ltd (BBY) was the main trading entity.
-Ten claims were received during the 2018/2019 financial year.
-The SEGC Board established a Claims Committee to deal with the workload arising out of this large number of claims.
+No claims were received during the 2019/2020 financial year.